maxramqvist/cosmic-ext-applet-emoji-selector/CONFIG.md

 The default is `NO_SKIN | DEFAULT`.

 ### `left_click_action`, `right_click_action`, `middle_click_action`: `ClickMode`
-The action performed when clicking on an emoji with these respected mouse buttons.
+The action performed when clicking on an emoji with the respected mouse buttons.

 ### `font_family`: `string`
 The font used to render emojis.